 Practice sessions with feedback in small groups

-All participants with receive a complimentary copy of our book ' Supervision in the Helping Professions'
+From September 2020 all participants with receive a complimentary copy of our book ' In Love with Supervision'

 Therapeutic Supervision Course